Thank you for sending your enquiry! One of our team members will contact you shortly.

 Data Storage Tips

-- Accessing partitions using UUID
+- Accessing partitions using UUIDs

-- Creating filesystems and performing integrity checks
+- Creating and checking file system integrity

-- Optimizing filesystems via mount options
+- Optimizing file systems via mount options

-- Optimizing filesystems via superblock
+- Optimizing file systems via superblock

 - Using SMART to predict hard disk failures

-- Expanding usable storage via LVM
+- Expanding usable storage space via LVM

-- Expanding storage by mounting additional partitions
+- Expanding storage by mounting another partition

 - Expanding storage using symlinks

-- Expanding storage using aufs
+- Expanding storage using AUFS

 Data Encryption Tips